itsays-zqc/my-website/docs/examples/Active_Device/index.md

 For `AFDTD`，`mesh_settings.mesh_accuracy.cells_per_wavelength` means the number of mesh cells per wavelength.
 The larger the number, the smaller the mesh size and the longer the simulation time.

-For `OEDevice`，the other properties are not necessary.
-So the `property` can be empty.
+For `OEDevice`，other properties are not necessary.
+So `property` can be empty.
 Detailed parameter settings for `OEDevice` can be found in the appendix.

 <br/>